Linearizability: History

-Definition of linearizability
+Definition

 A concurrent system consists of a collection of processes communicating through shared data structures or objects.
 Linearizability is important in these concurrent systems where objects may be accessed by multiple processes at the same time and a programmer needs to be able to reason about the expected results.
 An execution of a concurrent system results in a history, an ordered sequence of completed operations.

 A history is a sequence of invocations and responses made of an object by a set of threads or processes.
 An invocation can be thought of as the start of an operation, and the response being the signaled end of that operation.
 Each invocation of a function will have a subsequent response.
 This can be used to model any use of an object.
 Suppose, for example, that two threads, A and B, both attempt to grab a lock, backing off if it's already taken.
 This would be modeled as both threads invoking the lock operation, then both threads receiving a response, one successful, one not.

 A sequential history is one in which all invocations have immediate responses; that is the invocation and response are considered to take place instantaneously.
 A sequential history should be trivial to reason about, as it has no real concurrency; the previous example was not sequential, and thus is hard to reason about.
 This is where linearizability comes in.

 A history is linearizable if there is a linear order $\sigma$ of the completed operations such that: